Valentin Guigon

 Current position

-Dr. Valentin Guigon is a postdoctoral researcher in psychology and neuroscience at the University of Maryland, working in Caroline Charpentier’s Social Learning and Decisions Lab (SLD Lab).
-He is also an affiliated member of the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM).
-His research combines behavioral experimentation, computational modeling, and neuroimaging to investigate how people learn, update beliefs, and make decisions under uncertainty, particularly in social contexts.
+I am a postdoctoral researcher in Psychology and Neuroscience at the University of Maryland, working in Caroline Charpentier’s Social Learning and Decisions Lab (SLD Lab).
+I am also an affiliated member of the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM) and an affiliate researcher of the Neuroscience and Cognitive Science (NACS) program.

 About me

-I was trained in psychology and neuroscience at Aix-Marseille Université and completed a master’s in cognitive science at Université Lumière Lyon 2.
-I earned my Ph.D. in neuroscience at Université Claude Bernard Lyon 1, under the supervision of Jean-Claude Dreher and Marie Claire Villeval.
-My doctoral work focused on the neurocognitive mechanisms underlying the transmission of uncertain information in social and economic environments.
+I was trained in psychology and neuroscience at Aix-Marseille Université and completed a Master’s degree in Cognitive Science at Université Lumière Lyon 2.
+I earned my Ph.D. in Cognitive Neuroscience at Université Claude Bernard Lyon 1, under the supervision of Jean-Claude Dreher and Marie Claire Villeval.
+My doctoral research focused on the neurocognitive mechanisms underlying the transmission of uncertain information in social contexts.

 latest posts